U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 Recreation such as backpacking, day hiking, sightseeing, photography, and rock climbing are enhanced by the topography and scenic character, as well as botanical, wildlife, and cultural values.

-From Yuma, travel east along Interstate 8 to the Ligurta exit.
+From Interstate 8 take the Dome Valley Exit 21 to Ligurta.
 Travel east through Ligurta to Dome Valley Road and turn north.
 Follow Dome Valley Road to County 7th Street and turn east.
 Travel east on County 7th Street past the Dome Valley Transfer Station to access the Muggins Wash cherry stem.

 Some lands around the wilderness are not federally administered.
 Please respect the property rights of the owners and do not cross or use these lands without the permission of the owners.